-Effective on or around April 2022, The City will contribute 9% of the employee's base wages to a 457 plan through MissionSquare/ICMA-RC.
-Employees are not required to contribute but may do so up to the contribution allowance as determined by the IRS.
+Effective on or around April 2022, The City will contribute 9% of the employee's base wages to a 457 plan through Missions's Square/ICMA-RC.
+Employees are not required to contribute but may do so up to the allowable contribution allowance as determined by the IRS.
 The employee must be employed six (6) months for eligibility, but contributions will be retroactive to the initial hire date.
-Contributions will run concurrently with payroll.